Stop diverging priorities, stop disrupting investments.

 [1] https://evmarketsreports.com/corporate-ev-adoption-in-eu-lags-behind-private-households-raising-concerns/

-Our recommendations to Commissioner-designate for Energy
+Our recommendations to Commissioner for Energy

 Energy